DISRAELI GEARS

 Sachs Plasma

-Sachs Plasma derailleur main image
+Sachs Plasma x main image

 This Sachs Plasma derailleur is one of Sachs' famous DI.R.T. designs.